-The Bank of Canada announced that it will take over the calculation and publication of CORRA from Refinitiv Benchmark Services (UK) Limited on June 15, 2020.1 Users will continue to have access to CORRA data either directly from the Bank or from data distributors.
+The Bank of Canada took over the calculation and publication of CORRA from Refinitiv Benchmark Services (UK) Limited on June 15, 2020.1 Users can access the CORRA data either directly from the Bank or from data distributors.

-Using the methodology below, the Bank will calculate CORRA based on transaction-level repo data that government securities distributors (GSDs), including primary dealers,2 and the six largest federally regulated financial institutions in Canada (together, the submitters) submit to the Investment Industry Regulatory Organization of Canada (IIROC) through the Market Trade Reporting System (MTRS).
-This approach will make CORRA more robust, reliable and representative.
-It will align CORRA with similar overnight risk-free reference rates published by other central banks and with the Principles for Financial Benchmarks published by the International Organization of Securities Commissions.
+Using the methodology below, the Bank calculates CORRA based on transaction-level repo data that government securities distributors (GSDs), including primary dealers,2 and the six largest federally regulated financial institutions in Canada (together, the submitters) submit to the Investment Industry Regulatory Organization of Canada (IIROC) through the Market Trade Reporting System (MTRS).
+This approach makes CORRA more robust, reliable and representative, similar to overnight risk-free reference rates published by other central banks.
+It also aligns CORRA with the Principles for Financial Benchmarks published by the International Organization of Securities Commissions.

-The Bank will provide CORRA and its corresponding statistics and historical data as a public good, at no cost to users and data distributors.
-Use and distribution of CORRA will not require a licence agreement but will be subject to important disclaimers, limitations and conditions.3 The Bank accepts no responsibility or liability for the publication of the rates and statistics on its website.
+The Bank provides CORRA, its corresponding statistics and historical data as a public good, at no cost to users and data distributors.
+Use and distribution of CORRA do not require a licence agreement but are subject to important disclaimers, limitations and conditions.3 The Bank accepts no responsibility or liability for the publication of the rates and statistics on its website.